 Lent Field Day

 This is held at a range complex such as Warcop Ranges.
 The evening is spent completing recee patrols before bedding down in a large but warm shed.
 The next day cadets fire the assault rifle.
 We offer the opportunity to gain a shooting badge and to then fire at longer ranges.

 This field day takes the form of a blank firing exercise.
 Friendly and enemy forces operate independently, patrol against each other into the small hours of the morning before a deliberate attack is planned and executed.
 Leadership roles are taken by the senior cadets.

 This is the highlight of the year and where we do the majority of our training.
-We usually go before school on the last day of the year in order to travel to our destination and go straight into the field for a 24 hour build-up exercise.
+We usually go in the first week of the summer holidays.
+On arrival the Year 9s complete a DofE practice expedition whilst the seniors complete a field exercise.
 After a day or two in camp it is back out for a 2-3 day exercise before coming back into camp again.
 Rangework and adventure training are also usually timetabled.

 Boys can join in Year 9.
 Each year cadets have the opportunity to go flying in grob tutors or gliders.
 They also learn about the RAF, navigation and undertake basic military training.